Skip to main content

 Processes to carry out the Splunk configuration and to engage the requestor in implementation.

-Deploy technical add-ons that support getting data in
+Deploy technical add-ons that support getting data in (see Data onboarding workflow)

 Create a deployment server class that includes search, index, and forwarding and data collection tiers (see Define server class)

-Everything outlined in standard
+Everything outlined in Foundational

-Establish initial use case requirements
+Establish initial use case requirements (see Data onboarding workflow)

 Apply naming conventions to knowledge objects (see Naming conventions)